GOTAM672/GSoC-Gnome-Proposal/README.md

 <b>Post GSoC Goals</b>
 - Continue working on GNOME and solve issues, and I’ll also try to implement pending mockups.
 - Working at GNOME is something I have enjoyed, so would like to continue it.

+<b>What are your past experiences with the open-source world as a user and as a contributor?</b>

+I have a great experience with the open-source world as a user, which lead me to become a contributor as well.

+From a user's perspective, I have been a long-time user of open-source software, including Linux, Git, and Inkscape.
+I'm a very enthusiastic user of Arch distribution with the GNOME desktop environment.
+And I wondered how these products were still free, so I decided to contribute to the open-source to pay my part.
+As a user, we have the privilege to make our (users’) voices heard directly by the project's maintainers.

+From a contributor's perspective, That was a great moment for me when my first MR get merged into GNOME Nautilus and I feel proud that the code I wrote is now being used by thousands of people, however small the contribution may be.
+I began my open-source journey with GNOME and got the opportunity to meet and work with amazing people around the world.

+Through my experiences as a user and contributor, I have developed a strong understanding of the importance of open-source software and the benefits it provides to developers and users alike.
+I have gained a deep understanding of the value of open-source software and the importance of collaborating with others to improve it.
+Also, open-source contribution teaches not only to develop software but also an attitude to play an active role in improving the world.